Reveal flocking phase transition of self-propelled active particles by machine learning regression uncertainty: Automated extraction of critical noise level

-Repeating the above two procedures, i.e., training and prediction accuracy measurement, for different proposed values of $\eta_{c}'$, one can thus establish the $\eta_{c}'$ dependence of the prediction accuracy of the NN employed.
-In Fig.~\ref{fig:Confusion}, $P(\eta_{c}^{\prime})$ is shown for the three different types of NNs, respectively.
-Except the two trivial choices $\eta_{c}'=0$ and $\eta_{c}'=1$ which indicate essentially no classification is performed \citep{van_Nieuwenburg_Nat_Phys_2017,Doggen_PRB_2018}, for any $\eta_{c}'$ that does not match the physical flocking transition point $\eta_{c}$, its corresponding way of labeling the samples inevitably ``confuses'' the NN in the training process by the wrong labels and hence lower the prediction accuracy of the trained NN \citep{van_Nieuwenburg_Nat_Phys_2017,Doggen_PRB_2018}.
-Therefore, the accuracy $P(\eta_{c}^{\prime})$ is expected to assume a nontrivial maximum when $\eta_{c}'$ matches the physical flocking transition point $\eta_{c}$.
-As we can see from Fig.~\ref{fig:Confusion}, for the three types of NNs used in this work, irrespective of their different inner structures, all their $P(\eta_{c}^{\prime})$ curves reach the nontrivial maximum at the same proposed critical noise value with $\eta_{c}'=0.63$, indicating the physical flocking transition point $\eta_{c}=0.63\pm0.01$ which matches well with the prediction from direct numerical simulations {[}cf.~Fig.~\ref{fig:Networks}(a){]}.
+As one can see from Fig.~\ref{fig:Approaches}(b), the curve of the classification accuracy $P(\eta_{c}^{\prime})$ assumes a W-shape.
+Noticing that except the two trivial choices $\eta_{c}^{\prime}=0$ and $\eta_{c}^{\prime}=1$ which indicate essentially no classification is performed, for any arbitrary $\eta_{c}^{\prime}$ that does not match the physical flocking transition point $\eta_{c}$, its corresponding way of labeling the samples will inevitably confuse the ANN in the training process by those wrong labels, and hence lowers the classification accuracy $P(\eta_{c}^{\prime})$ of the trained ANN.